-The cascading walls of the Grand Palais usually play host to hundreds of guests during Chanel’s resplendent runway shows—but for couture spring-summer 21, just a handful of familiar faces were scattered across the sparse front row.
-Lily Rose-Depp and her mother, Vanessa Paradis; Charlotte Casiraghi; Marion Cotillard… each sat socially-distanced from one another, as an army of flower crown-wearing models descended the staircase to the frothy tinkling of Linda Ronstadt’s cover of the Ronettes, ‘Be My Baby.’
+The cascading walls of the Grand Palais usually play host to hundreds of guests during Chanel’s resplendent runway shows—but for couture spring-summer ’21, just a handful of familiar faces were scattered across the sparse front row.
+Lily Rose-Depp and her mother Vanessa Paradis; Charlotte Casiraghi; Marion Cotillard… each sat socially-distanced from one another, as an army of flower crown-wearing models descended the staircase to the frothy tinkling of Linda Ronstadt’s cover of the Ronettes ‘Be My Baby’.

 Such was the dramatic staging of Virginie Viard’s latest couture offering, which was unveiled in Paris this afternoon.
-The whole setup had the old-timey, romantic energy of a debutante ball, but Viard was inspired by a different kind of ceremony: a chic garden wedding.
+The whole set up had the old-timey, romantic energy of a debutante ball, but Viard was inspired by a different kind of ceremony: a chic garden wedding.
 Soft blush dresses, knee-skimming, off-the-shoulder and finished in tweed, or layered silk and tulle day dresses embroidered with gardenias, were the perfect fodder for sunny, springtime nuptials in the South of France—a fact underscored by the vibrant floral archways models walked through and the floor, which was strewn with rose petals.

 The accompanying film was created by Anton Corbijn, the Dutch fashion photographer and filmmaker, known for his close relationship with the world of music (he has directed music videos for Depeche Mode and U2 and directed a biopic of Joy Division’s Ian Curtis in 2007).
 Given that background, it’s likely no coincidence that the music choices spoke directly to the tension points explored in Viard’s clothing.
-The contrast of Ronstadt and Burial was the contrast of lightness and heaviness, old and young, feminine and masculine.
+The contrast of Ronstadt and Burial was the contrast of lightness and heaviness, old and young, masculine and feminine.
 This was evident in the silhouettes—some of which were, to borrow a French phrase, comme des garçons (slouchy trousers, sleeveless tweed suits), while others, sensible prim skirt suits, were more suitable for a chic Parisian doyenne.

-Nicon entered the runway in particularly dramatic fashion, on the back of a horse, disembarking to reveal a white silk long-sleeved, high-necked gown, complete with delicate embroidery and a cascading embellished veil.
+Nicon entered the runway in particularly dramatic fashion, on the back of a horse, disembarking to reveal a while silk long-sleeved, high-necked gown, complete with delicate embroidery and a cascading embellished veil.
 It’s all enough to make you swoon—which shouldn’t come as a surprise, seeing as our current moment of global anxiety has inspired an unexpected jump in engagements.
 In times of trouble, we lean toward the romantic—and is there anything more romantic than a Chanel bride?